agiertli/instance-scoped-gitops/README.md

  - **As a tenant, I want to deploy a new application into my namespace**
     -  each entry in the `env` (i.e. dev, stage, uat) corresponds to specific environment ( == namespace)
-    -  Simply create a new directory under `argo-apps/tenants/<tenant-name>` - name of the directory must equal to one of the `env` entry - and start placing OpenShift manifests (or helm chart, kustomize) into this folder
+    -  Simply create a new directory under `argo-apps/tenants/<tenant-name>` - name of the directory must equal to one of the `env` entry - and start placing OpenShift manifests (or helm chart, kustomize) into this folder.
+Example: `argo-apps/tenants/myTenantName/dev/deployment.yaml`
-    -  No need to take care of specifics of ArgoCD - everything is taken care of, you only manipulate with OCP manifests and nothing else
+    -  No need to take care of specifics of ArgoCD - everything is taken care of, you only manipulate  OCP manifests, git repository and nothing else